Book Editors – for novels, non-fiction and manuscripts – Jericho Writers

 Mark Leggatt

 Mark is a manuscript assessor, editor and author who’s twice topped Blackwell’s bestseller list.
-He’s the author of three books – Names of the Dead, The London Cage, and The Silk Road – and an Associate Editor for Fledgling Press.
-As an author, he is represented by literary agent Jon Wood at RCW.
+He’s the author of four books: Penitent, Names of the Dead, The London Cage, and The Silk Road.
+His most recent book, Penitent, was long listed for the 2023 Bloody Scotland Crime Book of the Year, The McIlvanney prize.
 Mark has produced detailed editorial reports, manuscript assessments and submission reviews for clients in the UK, EU and North America.
 He also provides expert advice on submission packs, and how to grab the reader from the first page of your novel.
 He began his writing career taking advice and receiving manuscript assessments by professionals on his own debut novel, so he knows what it takes to become published and secure an agent.
+If you’d like to work with Mark, get in touch with our Writers Support team; tell us about your book and what you’d like support with, and we’ll help you identify your next steps.

 Read more